ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The command [c] is recognized as argument, and in our program we would have to detect that an argument called just \"c\" is a command name and not a file name.
+The command [c] is recognized as argument, and in our program we would have to detect that an argument called just "c" is a command name and not a file name.
 To avoid ambiguity, we may have to care not only for the value of arguments, but also for its position in the command [string], maybe by use of an additional position counter,